leochilds/jekyll-tutorials/03-creating-posts/README.md

 # Creating Blog Posts

-Go to your site and open the posts directory.
-Open the file 2014-03-21-welcome-to-jekyll.markdown.
+Go to your site and open the `_posts` directory.
+Open the file `2014-03-21-welcome-to-jekyll.markdown`.
 The first 6 lines should read:

     ---
     layout: post